argrelay/argrelay/readme.md

 <a name="argrelay-about"></a>
 # What's this?

-An integration framework to provide contextual Tab-auto-completion<br/>
+A integration framework to provide contextual Tab-auto-completion<br/>
-via structural search for command line interfaces (CLI) in Bash shell.
+and structured search filter for command line interface (CLI) to any command in Bash shell.

 <a name="argrelay-general-idea"></a>
-### General idea
+# General idea

 | GUI                                                                            | CLI                                        |
 |--------------------------------------------------------------------------------|--------------------------------------------|